baumer-lab/fec20/README.md

 ## Datasets Included

-Note: The results datasets listed below are from the 2016 election.
-2020 results won’t be available until they are officially published in January 2021.

 ### Full Datasets

 -   `candidates`: candidates registered with the FEC during the 2019-2020 election cycle
 -   `committees`: committees registered with the FEC during the 2019-2020 election cycle
 -   `campaigns`: the House/Senate current campaigns
-  - `results_house`: the House results of the 2020 general election (planned)
-  - `results_senate`: the Senate results of the 2020 general election (planned)
-  - `results_president`: the final results of the 2020 general election (planned)
 -   `pac`: Political Action Committee (PAC) and party summary financial information
 -   `states`: geographical information about the 50 states

 ### Sample Datasets (with 1000 random rows each)

 -   `individuals`: individual contributions to candidates/committees
     during the 2020 election cycle
 -   `contributions`: candidates and their contributions from committees during the 2020 election cycle
 -   `expenditures`: the operating expenditures
 -   `transactions`: transactions between committees

+### Forthcoming Datasets

+There are 3 forthcoming datasets that contain results from the House, Senate, and Presidential elections.

 ## Functions Included